 There are a number of options depending on your financial situation and other circumstances.

 If you have a Mental Health Plan you may be eligible for a Medicare Rebate.
 Bulk bill counselling is available for one hour outreach appointments provided in Nambucca Heads, Macksville or Bowraville.
-There will be a gap fee for appointments longer than one hour or where travel is involved (Coffs Harbour and Kempsey).
+There will be a gap fee for appointments longer than one hour or where travel is involved (Kempsey region).
 To access this service, please see instructions below.

 If you have a Health Care Card or are experiencing financial distress, you may be eligible for free counselling through the Healthy Minds program at the North Coast Primary Health Network.
 To check eligibility criteria and access this service, please see instructions below.